webaware/flexible-map/readme.txt

 The Google Maps API supports many commonly used KML elements, but has some restrictions.
 Read about [Google Maps support for KML](https://developers.google.com/kml/documentation/mapsSupport) in the developers' guide, and also see the list of [KML elements supported in Google Maps](https://developers.google.com/kml/documentation/kmlelementsinmaps).

-= Why won't the map show my place when I use the address parameter? =
+= Why won't the map show my place when I use the address attribute? =

 When you use a street address instead of centre coordinates, you are effectively searching Google Maps for your location.
 Try being very specific about your address, including your town / city, state / province, and country to make sure Google can find where you mean.
-You can also specify your region with the `region` parameter to help Google Maps refine its search.
+You can also specify your region with the `region` attribute to help Google Maps refine its search.
 If the marker is still in the wrong place, you might need to specify the location using centre coordinates instead.

 = How can I use centre coordinates for the map and have directions to my address? =